Merkel urges quick decision on Greece, rejects "haircut"

 Ayrault added: ”The moment of decision regarding Greece is approaching and, like Germany, France hopes this decision comes as quickly as possible.

 “The important thing is to do everything to keep Greece in the euro zone, there is a consensus on this essential point.
-If there were any doubt or hesitation we could bear a very heavy responsibility,” he added.
-(Reporting by Stephen Brown and Andreas Rinke; Writing by Noah Barkin, Editing by Gareth Jones)
+If there were any any doubt or hesitation we could bear a very heavy respsonsibility,” he added.